What types of documents do you edit?

 How much do you charge for your services?

-We typically charge $35 to $40 an hour or two to three cents a word.
-Prices may vary, depending on demand, your deadline, the length of your document, and other factors.
+We typically charge $35 to $40 an hour or one to four cents a word.
+Prices may vary, depending on demand, your deadline, the length of your document, the type of editing, and other factors.
 (To find out how much we would charge to edit your document or website, fill out the short form on the Get Started page.)

 How long will it take you to edit my work?